netsampler/goflow2/docs/reflow-architecture.md

 * multiple sources
 * a single optional processor entry
 * a built-in in-code processor when no WASM processor is configured
-* a single optional aggregator entry
+* one or more optional aggregator entries
 * a single optional batch entry
 * a single encoder
 * a single sink